 Not everyone wants or needs a house cleaner.
 But here are two main reasons you might choose to hire one:

-Making sure your down-time away from work is actually downtime
+Making sure your downtime away from work is downtime

-Getting an extra pair of hands to finish a big or tricky job (like doing move-out cleaning!)
+Getting an extra pair of hands to finish a big or tricky job (like doing a bond clean)

-There are lots of other reasons to hire a cleaner, but overall, hiring a house cleaner will help you get more done in less time.
-And when you look at it that way, it’ll help you figure out what your house cleaner is worth paying.
+There are many other reasons to hire a cleaner, but overall, hiring a house cleaner will help you get more done in less time.
+And looking at it that way will help you figure out what your house cleaner is worth paying.

 Planning to turn your home into an Airbnb?
 Make sure you keep it well-maintained!
 Read: How much does an Airbnb cleaning service cost?

-When you book a cleaner for your house, a standard clean will usually take around 2 hours (depending on the size of your home) and include the following services:
+When you book a house cleaner, a standard clean will usually take around two hours (depending on the size of your home) and include the following services:

 Vacuuming and mopping the floors